MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/mijnwebwinkel/_index.md

     - /payments/integrations/ecommerce-platforms/mijnwebwinkel/
     - /ecommerce-platforms/mijnwebwinkel/
 ---
-This technical manual is for installing and configuring our free app for integrating MultiSafepay payment solutions into your Mijnwebwinkel webshop.
-This app is managed by our partner Mijnwebwinkel (MyOnlineStore).
+This technical manual is for installing and configuring Mijnwebwinkel's free app for integrating MultiSafepay payment solutions into your webshop.

 {{< details title="Test environment" >}}
 &nbsp;